Skyurge/Diary-Entry-with-mood-/README.md

-Download the mini project folder attached in the repository and execute the hgf.py python file for the application and run Create a new sub folder in the mini project folder and name it 'svf'
+Download the mini project folder attached in the repository and execute the hgf.py python file for the application and run